November 8, 2021

 Loss of teeth can lead to resorption or depletion of calcium from the bones leading to sagging of the facial structure.

 Dental implants can help regain the structure of the face and its aesthetics.
-Dr. Gaurav Sharma at Kirkland Premier Dentistry can help you regain the shape of the face and your confidence.
+Dr. Gaurav Sharma at Kirkland Premier Dentistry can help you regain the shape of your face and your confidence.